-Centrale Montemartini: (left) Archaic Dionysus; (centre) two Apollos; (right-above) Antinous, the favourite of Emperor Hadrian; (right-below) Silvanus, a Roman god.
+Centrale Montemartini: (left) Archaic Dionysus; (centre) two heads of Apollo; (right-above) Antinous, the favourite of Emperor Hadrian; (right-below) Silvanus, a Roman god of agriculture.
 These heads of statues were found in the 1930s during the excavation of the garden of Palazzo del Pio Istituto Rivaldi.
 They belonged to a rich Roman house of the IIIrd century AD

 The image used as background for this page is based on a 1756 etching by Giovanni Battista Piranesi.